brothman01/wp-team/README.md

 ## Description ##

-A simple WordPress plugin that create an employee custom post type that has custom fields so that a person with relatively little technical knowledge can make changes to their own site it they have a new employee to add because the team section of the site generates the page code based off of the values entered in each of the corresponding fields.
+Just a simple WordPress plugin that creates an employee custom post type that has custom fields to generate an employee page or section.
+The plugin is designed so that a person with a relatively small amount of technical knowledge can make changes to their own site if they have a new employee to add.

 ## Installation ##